tarakdavis/spambase/README.md

 Then, write code to classify the data into spam and not-spam, training with your training data and testing on your test data.

-spambase.py -- Contains column names carried into the jupyter notebook. spambase.ipynb -- Contains all findings from the assignment. requirements.txt -- Contains all required libraries in order to run the program.
+spambase.py -- Contains column names carried into the jupyter notebook. spambase.ipynb -- Contains all findings from the assignment: https://github.com/tarakdavis/spambase/blob/master/spambase.ipynb requirements.txt -- Contains all required libraries in order to run the program.
-# spambase